Winters v. United States: Majority opinion

 Associate Justice Joseph McKenna delivered the majority opinion.

 The Supreme Court came to the decision that the Fort Belknap reservation had reserved water rights through the 1888 agreement which created the Fort Belknap American Reservation.
 It was found unnecessary for the natives to have to reserve the water rights if they had already reserved the rights to the land for agricultural purposes because the natives would have no use for the farmland if they could not have access to a water source.
 It was decided that the water rights of the Milk River were implied when the Fort Belknap Reservation was created in order to uphold provisions that had been previously stated.
 The majority opinion was delivered to the United States Supreme Court by associate justice, Joseph McKenna.
 McKenna wrote that five of the defendants named in the bill failed to answer.
 He wrote that the other defendants who did answer filed a joint and several answer.
 From this answer, the case was heard and a decree was entered against all of the defendants.
 It was determined by the Supreme Court that the reasoning behind the establishment of reservations was to provide a permanent homeland for the natives.
 The majority opinion found that the decree held.
-The majority opinion was held by Chief Justice Melville W. Fuller and Associate Justices William R. Day, Oliver Wendell Holmes Jr., Joseph McKenna, William H. Moody, Rufus Wheeler Peckham, and Edward D. White.
+The majority opinion was held by Chief Justice Melville W. Fuller and Associate Justices William R. Day, Oliver Wendell Holmes Jr., John M. Harlan, William H. Moody, Rufus Wheeler Peckham, and Edward D. White.
 After the verdict had been reached, the United States government allocated $25,000 to be used for the purpose of extending the irrigation system on the Milk River for use by the Fort Belknap American reservation.